-The 20th annual Nobel Peace Prize Concert was held on 11 December 2013, at the Oslo Spektrum arena.
-Over 6,000 people attended the Concert, including Prince Hakon of Norway and members of the Norwegian royal family.
+The 17th annual Nobel Peace Prize Concert was held on 11 December 2010, at the Oslo Spektrum arena.
+Over 6,000 people attended the Concert, including the King Harald V of Norway and members of the Norwegian royal family.

 Nobel Peace Prize Laureate

 The Nobel Peace Prize for 2010 was awarded to human rights activist Liu Xiaobo, the first Chinese citizen to receive the Nobel Peace Prize.
 The laureate was unable to attend the Concert, as he was imprisoned as a dissident in China.

 The Indian film composer, record producer, musician, singer and philanthropist has received two Academy Awards, two Grammy’s, a Golden Globe, a BAFTA award and four National Film Awards among others.
 His 2010 Nobel Peace Prize Concert performance included “Slumdog Millionaire Suite” and “Jai Ho.”

 Swedish recording artist, singer-songwriter Robyn, performed the Swedish lullaby “Jeg vet en deilig rose”, along with her hit pop dance songs “Dancing on my own” and “Indestructible.”

 This talented group of young people performed “Rigaudon” from the Holberg Suite.